stevedonovan/runner/readme.md

 $ runner print.rs
 Hello, World!
 ```
-It adds the necessary boilerplate and creates a proper Rust program in `temp`,
+It adds the necessary boilerplate and creates a proper Rust program in `~/.cargo/.runner/bin`,
-together with a editable prelude, which is initially:
+prefixed with a prelude, which is initially:

 ```rust
 #![allow(unused_imports)]